-- Covid-19 has accelerated geopolitical transformations such as a bipolar U.S.-China world order and a rewiring of global supply chains, placing greater weight on resilience. - The Biden administration is engaging in strategic competition with China, particularly on technology, and has criticized Beijing on human rights issues.
-The tensions were on display in a bilateral diplomatic meeting in Alaska. - We see assets exposed to Chinese growth as core strategic holdings that are distinct from EM exposures.
-There is a case for greater exposure to China-exposed assets for potential returns and diversification, in our view. - We expect persistent inflows to Asian assets as we believe many global investors remain underinvested and China's weight in global indexes grows.
-Risks to China-exposed assets include China's high debt levels and U.S.-China conflicts, but we believe investors are compensated for these risks. - Market implication: Strategically we favor deliberate country diversification and above-benchmark China exposures.
+- Covid-19 has accelerated geopolitical transformations such as a bipolar U.S.-China world order and a rewiring of global supply chains, placing greater weight on resilience. - The Biden administration is engaging in strategic competition with China, particularly on technology, and has criticized Beijing on human rights.
+Pending legislation in the U.S. would direct large-scale investment to meet the China challenge.
+We see a case for greater exposure to China-related assets for potential returns and diversification and view them as core strategic holdings that are distinct from EM exposures. - We expect persistent inflows to Asian assets as we believe many global investors remain underinvested and China's weight in global indexes grows.
+Risks to China-exposed assets include China's high debt levels and U.S.-China conflicts, but we believe investors are compensated for these risks. - Momentum is growing at the G20 for a global minimum tax that would reduce the ability of multinationals to shift profits to low-tax jurisdictions. - Market implication: Strategically we favor deliberate country diversification and above-benchmark China exposures.
 Tactically we like Asia ex-Japan equities, and see UK equities as an inexpensive, cyclical exposure.